tremor-rs/tremor-language-server/README.md

 ### Vim setup

+Prerequisite: install https://github.com/wayfair-incubator/tremor-vim so that vim is aware of tremor filetypes (you also get syntax highlighting as a bonus).

 For use with vim, we have a forked version of [ale](https://github.com/dense-analysis/ale) that can interact with the tremor language server:

 https://github.com/wayfair-incubator/ale/tree/tremor